The official name for the machine is Schlüssel-Fernschreibmaschine

 of the Americans.
 It was later used on the

-All these patents can be declared prior art as Siemens developed the T-43 in 1943, based on the prior art of the Siemens patent filed in 1921.
+But all these patents can be declared prior art, as Siemens developed the T-43 in 1943, based on the prior art of the Siemens patent filed in 1921.
 The image above shows part of the main drawing of

 German Patent DE371087